KanarekLife/PasmanteriaFryderyka/src/README.md

 4. Install PrestaShop.

 Follow the installation steps in your browser.
-By default, PrestaShop will be available at `https://localhost:8443`.
+By default, PrestaShop installer will be available at `https://localhost:8443/install`.

+5. Remove the `install` directory.

 If you want to change the domain the shop is available at, you have to update it via the PrestaShop admin panel (Preferences -> SEO & URLs) and the `DOMAIN` variable in the `.env` file.